raganwald/raganwald.github.com/_posts/2016-12-15-what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.md

 What we have described is a heuristic for designing good software systems: **Provide the flexibility to use many-to-many relationships between entities, while simultaneously providing ways for programmers to intentionally limit the ways that entities can be connected**.

+But notice that we're not saying that one mechanism does both jobs.
+No, we're saying that one mtool helps us increase expressivity, while another helps us limit the perceived complexity of our programs, and the two work in tension with each other.

 Now that we've established our heuristic, let's look at some higher-order functions,a nd see what they can tell us about expressiveness and perceived complexity.

 ---